chimezdev/onpremises-to-aws-database-migration/README.md

 ![Webpage served from onpremises](https://github.com/chimezdev/onpremises-to-aws-database-migration/blob/main/Images/webpage.png)

 ## STAGE 2A - Create a VPC peering connection between the On-premises and AWS Environments
-In production, a Direct Connect or a VPN would be used but here you are going to simulate it using VPC Peering to configure the connection between the two environments.
+In production, a Direct Connect or a VPN [used here](https://github.com/chimezdev/aws-bgp-site2site-vpn-connection) would be used but here you are going to simulate it using VPC Peering to configure the connection between the two environments.
 - Navigate to the AWS VPC console and click on ***Your VPCs***
 - In addition to the default vpc, you will see the ***awsVPC*** and ***onpremVPC*** running in **IPv4 CIDR** ranges ***10.16.0.0/16*** and ***192.168.10.0/24*** respectively.
 ![Created VPCs](https://github.com/chimezdev/onpremises-to-aws-database-migration/blob/main/Images/Your_VPCs.png)